cfpb/zip-backfill/README.md

 - 30/36 are found and backfilled with zip codes
 - 27/30 of the backfilled zip codes agree with what the Google api returns as the zip code

-3,000 rows randomly picked from all files:
+Rows randomly picked from all files:

 - 11,148/13,000 = 86%: backfilled